Heritage Presbyterian Church

 Church News

 All volunteers are welcome!
-We are packing food boxes in the fellowship hall on Monday, September 29th at 10 am and Monday, October 13th at 10 am.
+We are packing food boxes in the fellowship hall Monday, November 17th at 10 am.
 We would love to have you join us!

 Worship Live Streaming and archives can be found by clicking the appropriate link under the worship tab.